Blue badge expiry and application processing time

 The Blue Badge scheme helps you park closer to your destination if you have a disability or health condition that affects your mobility or you care for a child with a health condition.

-If you are not using a passport or driving licence for proof please bring a passport standard photograph signed by a professional person to confirm the true likeness.
+If you are not using a passport or driving licence for proof you will need to send us a passport standard photograph.

-Why we need this information and how we'll use it
+What information we need and how we'll use it

-We have a duty to protect the public funds we administer, and as result may use information that you provide us for the prevention and detection of fraud.
+We have a duty to protect the public funds we administer and as may use information that you provide us for the prevention and detection of fraud.
 We may also share this information with organisations responsible for auditing or administering public funds for these purposes.

 Checking personal information records